io-sea/resource-manager/README.md

 Python application for managing resources on the data servers of the IO-SEA project.
 The project consists of two docker containers.
 The first one is the MySQL database and the second one contains the resource manager (RM) itself.
 SQL Alchemy and Flask-restx were used for RM development.
 An API interface is used to communicate with RM.

+## Acknowledgement
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) and from BMBF/DLR under grant agreement No 955811.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and France, the Czech Republic, Germany, Ireland, Sweden and the United Kingdom.

 ## Documentation

 The API documentation is located in the Docs folder - [Orchestrator_API.pdf](https://code.it4i.cz/io-sea/resource-manager/-/blob/main/Docs/Orchestrator_API.pdf?ref_type=heads)